LG-adventure/learngit/readme.txt

-git is a version control system,a free software.
+git is a version distributed control system,a free software.